-Thanks to nutrition Expert Kimberly Mugler, we now have a few strict rules we should break for the better.
-It’s time to ease up and redirect our discipline into something more positive and fulfilling!
+Sometimes, strict rules are meant to be broken.
+It’s time to ease up and redirect our food discipline into something more positive and fulfilling.

 STRICT RULE #1